researchgate/node-package-blueprint/README.md

 yarn release
 ```

-This script will calculate the version number based on your commit history – make sure to follow the [conventional commits](conventionalcommits.org) guidelines.
+This script will calculate the version number based on your commit history – always make sure you follow the [conventional commits](conventionalcommits.org) guidelines we've outlined.
 The [CHANGELOG.md](./CHANGELOG.md) file is automatically updated with the relevant changes.

-If it's your first release, you probably do not want to bump a new version into the history.
+If it's your first release, yit's probably not a good idea to bump a new version into the history.

-In such cases, use the `--first-release` flag:
+For these cases, use the `--first-release` flag:

 ```
 yarn release -- --first-release